 Biased fractionation remains evident after 60 million years of evolution following genome multiplication

 The extensive occurrence of episodically recurrent WGM in the history of flowering plants has only recently become evident (2-5, 7, 8, 10, 36).
-This legacy of genome multiplicity is exemplified by the genome of modern cotton, which in addition to experiencing more ancient WGM events, underwent a 5-6 fold ploidy increase near the start of the Tertiary, well after its divergence from cacao.
+This legacy of genome multiplicity is exemplified by the genome of modern cotton, which in addition to experiencing more ancient WGM events, underwent a 5-6 fold ploidy increase near the start of the Tertiary, well after its divergence from cacao (Paterson).
 One interesting feature of neo- and meso-polyploids is genome downsizing (15), where the post-WGM genome partially returns to a diploid-like condition, by diploidization processes that are not well understood, and which occur at unknown rates.
-A universal attribute of this phenomenon is the loss of duplicated genes (18), with many returning to single copy status via deletional processes, be they biased or unbiased with respect to homoeologs.
+A universal attribute of this phenomenon is the loss of duplicated genes (18), with many returning to single copy status via deletional processes, be they biased or unbiased with respect to homoeologous chromosomes.
 Examples of the former are phylogenetically widespread among angiosperms, as documented in recent analyses of maize, Brassica, Arabidopsis and poplar (19, 20, 22, 23, 25).
 Yet biased fractionation is not a universal feature of plant genomes; in Musa and Glycine, for example, genes appear to be randomly lost from duplicated regions (23).

+By reconstructing ancestral chromosomes of cotton, often in multiple copies, we demonstrate that this fractionation process has acted differentially on what initially were homoeologous chromosomes.
+Furthermore, this bias has occurred at the whole-chromosome level, and is evident in every chromosomal comparison we performed (p <0.0001; Table 1).
 Despite the antiquity of the genome multiplication in the cotton lineage, and the extensive genome rearrangement that has occurred between the genomes of modern cotton and cacao, we show here that fractionation in the cotton lineage remains evident after ~ 60 million years of evolution (Fig. S1 and Fig. S2; Table 1).
-By reconstructing ancestral chromosomes, often in multiple copies, we demonstrate that this fractionation process has acted differentially on what initially were homoeologous chromosomes.
-Furthermore, this bias has occurred at the whole-chromosome level, and is evident in every chromosomal comparison we performed (p <0.0001; Table 1).
-This result extends our understanding of the scale, scope, and temporal depth of the diploidization process.
+This result extends our understanding of the scale, scope, and temporal depth of the diploidization process and reveals the signatures of bias fractionation are evident far beyond the time-frame reported for other genomes; around 12 mya post WGM in maize (Schnable and co) and a few million years in Arabidopsis and Brassica (Pires and others).
+Considering that most paleopolyploid genomes appear chromosomally and functionally diploid it is surprising that such signatures as well as differentiation of genomic content are still evident after eons.
+By extension we can deduce that the processes of bias fractionation has a long lasting legacy, hitherto not fully appreciated.
+Furthermore this leads to speculation as to what role such genomic differentiation might play over the course of angiosperm evolution and diversification.

 One of the primary correlates of biased fractionation in plants is differential expression of the duplicated genes that are retained on homoeologous segments.
 In maize and Brassica, biased fractionation is associated with over-expression of genes on the homoeologs experiencing less gene loss (19-21).
 We report similar results here, i.e., that genes on LF chromosomes generally are more highly expressed than their counterparts on MF chromosomes (Fig. 1 and Fig. S3), demonstrating the same correlation between fractionation and gene expression in the cotton lineage as in other recent examples from plants.
 Remarkably, this quantitative difference in homoeolog expression levels remains detectable despite many tens of millions of years of evolution since genome multiplication (Fig. 1).